Eastern & Oriental Express: Singapore to Bangkok

 - 4 nights’ 5* hotel accommodation with breakfast

 - All credit card surcharges and complimentary delivery of your travel documents

-Leave from London Heathrow in the evening and fly overnight to Singapore, arriving early evening (local time) the following day.
-Singapore is 8 hours ahead of GMT.
-On arrival, you will be met and transferred to the luxurious Vagabond Hotel (or similar), where you will be staying for 2 nights.
+On arrival in Singapore, you will be met and transferred to the luxurious Vagabond Hotel (or similar), where you will be staying for 2 nights.

 Settle in and relax after your flight.
 Perhaps begin your holiday with a Singapore Sling at the hotel bar.
 You may also like to head out and wander around Marina Bay with its tempting restaurants and entertainment venues.